marcoskirsch/nodemcu-httpserver/README.md

 ## Notes on memory usage.

    The chip is very, very memory constrained.

-You must use a build of nodemcu-firmware recent enough to support node.compile() since the server expects all server scripts to be compiled.
+   * Use nodemcu-firmware dev096 or newer with as few optional modules as possible.
+   Older versions have very little free RAM.

-   * It is recommended you use a firmware build without support for floating point.
+   * Use a firmware build without floating point support.
+This takes up a good chunk of RAM as well.
    In the (nodemcu-firmware releases page)[https://github.com/nodemcu/nodemcu-firmware/releases] these would be the ones with the term "integer" in them.
-If you want to build your own, then edit file nodemcu-firmware/app/lua/luaconf.h right around line 572 (line number may change) by adding

-         #define LUA_NUMBER_INTEGRAL

-     Then rebuild and re-flash the firmware.
+If you are building it yourself then we'll assume you know what you're doing.

-   * Any help reducing the memory needs of the server without crippling its features are appreciated!
+   * Any help reducing the memory needs of the server without crippling its functionality is appreciated!

-   * You can compile your Lua scripts in order to reduce their memory usage.
-The server knows to treat both .lua and .lc files as scripts.
+   * Compile your Lua scripts in order to reduce their memory usage.
+The server knows to serve and treat both .lua and .lc files as scripts.